svdpmukherjee/game-behavior-intervention-study/message-intervention-framework/README.md

 </tr>
 </table>

-The visualizations above show the convergence process for each construct, with the target construct score gradually improving and differentiating from competing constructs across iterations.
+The visualizations above show the convergence process for each construct, with the target construct score consistently over 85% threshold and differentiating from competing constructs more than 25% threshold across iterations.
 The final messages represent the optimized output after meeting convergence criteria.